avantus-tech/pyproject-runner/README.md

 a simple task runner, similar to [taskipy](https://pypi.org/project/taskipy/) or [Poe the Poet](https://pypi.org/project/poethepoet/), for running tasks defined in a *pyproject.toml* file.

-Inspired by the [Rye's run command](https://rye.astral.sh/guide/commands/run/), pyproject-runner can be used as an almost-drop-in replacement for `rye run`.
-While pyproject-runner is designed to be used with [uv](https://docs.astral.sh/uv/), it may also be used with projects not utilizing uv.
-It was initially created to experiment with new features for `rye run`, but it is now intended as a replacement for it as development on Rye has ceased. uv is taking Rye's place and currently lacks a task runner feature.
+While pyproject-runner is best used with [uv](https://docs.astral.sh/uv/), it does not require it, and can benefit any project wishing to define common developer tasks.

+Inspired by [Rye's run command](https://rye.astral.sh/guide/commands/run/), pyproject-runner will feel familiar to those who have used
+`rye run`.
+Switching from Rye to uv with pyproject-runner requires only a few changes to the *pyproject.toml* file.
+See [differences from `rye run`](#differences-from-rye-run) below for more information.

 ## Installation